Over the years, we’ve seen churches go to extreme measures to attract people to church.

 This will require honestly and focus, because all church programs are not created equal.
 While all might be valuable, all are not equal in the minds of guests.
 Trying to put every program and ministry on equal ground will result in a myriad of options that lack real effectiveness.

-When writing your bulletin or handout, here’s are two thing that will make a huge difference:
+When writing your bulletin or handout, here are two things that will make a huge difference:

 - Make your information about them, not about you.
 Think about what’s going on in people’s lives and write to your audience.
 It’s about them, not about you.
 Talk about the benefits of the children’s ministry, not just the times and topics.
 Talk about why someone should participate in small groups, not just the location of the sign up table.